Colin Brazier: Early life

 Born in Bradford, Brazier was brought up by his mother, a nurse.
 In 1985, he was present at the Bradford City stadium fire.

-Brazier was born Colin Eshelby, but later changed his surname after becoming estranged from his father.
+Brazier was born Colin Eschelly, but later changed his surname after becoming estranged from his father.
 He studied English literature at Cardiff University, where he was also elected to serve for a year as Communications Officer at Cardiff University Students' Union.
+He was editor of the Gair Rhydd student newspaper.
 He then trained as a journalist at The Northern Echo and the Yorkshire Post, and briefly worked at The Observer.

 Broadcasting career

 Brazier joined Sky News in 1997, where he covered politics, the Royal Family and had several foreign postings, in addition to anchoring studio coverage.
 He was the first British journalist to enter Iraq with coalition troops during the 2003 invasion, Brazier's documentary, Brothers in Baghdad, was later shortlisted at the 48th Monte-Carlo Television Festival.

 In December 2004, Brazier was alleged to have assaulted his producer, Julian Morrison, after an argument following a staff Christmas party in Brussels.
 Morrison went to hospital, having suffered a broken nose and damaged teeth, and was off work for several days.
 Brazier was recalled to London following the incident.

 Brazier was the first journalist to enter southern Lebanon with Israeli forces in 2006.
 In 2009 he conducted one of the final interviews given by the Muammar Gaddafi.
 Brazier wrote an article for the New Statesman discussing his experiences of meeting Gaddafi at his compound in Libya.

-In 2014 he was Sky's sole nominee in the Royal Television Society Awards Presenter of the Year category for his work in Nairobi during the Westgate shopping mall attack.
+In 2014 Brazier was Sky's sole nominee in the Royal Television Society Awards Presenter of the Year category for his work in Nairobi during the Westgate shopping mall attack.

 In July 2014, following the destruction of Malaysia Airlines Flight 17 over Ukraine, Brazier was filmed tampering with the contents of a victim's luggage.
 Widespread media criticism and calls for Brazier's resignation ensued.
 Over 100 complaints about Brazier's conduct were submitted to Ofcom.
 In an article published in The Guardian on 22 July 2014, Brazier apologised and said that his actions were "a serious error of judgment".